Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 `RoundRobin`, `RequestRoundRobin`,
 `DCAwareRoundRobin`, and
 `RequestDCAwareRoundRobin`.
-Prefer the later if and only if you are using a multi-datacenter cluster.
+Prefer the latter if and only if you are using a multi-datacenter cluster.